 The dentist places a cotton roll on the tooth in question and asks the patient to close the mouth.
 This will aid in diagnosis of cracked teeth.

-X-rays are an important diagnostic test in dentistry, the dentist can inspect hidden areas of the teeth, the bone around the teeth, dental caries, and any other abnormalities.
+X-rays and dental imaging machines are an important diagnostic tool for local dentists.
+By using dental imaging machines and dental x-rays, the dentist can inspect the hidden areas of the teeth, the bone around the teeth, and check for any other abnormalities that may be happening underneath the gums.

 Treatment is dependent on the type and nature of pain.
 Treatment of the pain may require root canal treatment, removal of the tooth, or simply fluoride application.

-When the dentist has identified what is causes the dental pain, they will be able to treat your teeth efficiently.
-You might end up with the following types of treatment.
+When the dentist has identified what is causing the dental pain, then they will be able to treat your tooth or teeth efficiently.
+Uusually, the dentist will provide some sort of an dental treatment plan.
+This dental treatment plan will most likely provide the patient some options.
+You might end up with the following types of treatment recommendations.

 Fluoride can be supplied in three forms: fluoride varnish, fluoride gel and fluoride mouthwash.
 The dentist may use a small brush to apply the fluoride varnish or a tray for the fluoride gel.
 On the other hand the dentist may instruct you to use a fluoride mouthwash at home.